damoclesgil/damoclesgil.com.br/src/content/blog/english-learning.md

 P: Talk about you

-R:I’m 27 years old, I’m live in Goiânia, Brazil, I’m a senior front-end engineer.
+R: I’m 27 years old, I’m live in Goiânia, Brazil, I’m a senior front-end engineer.
 I’ve been working in the area for 8 yrs.

 I have a strong background in web design, user interface, and user experience.
 I am passionate about creating engaging, responsive, and accessible web pages.